tscircuit/eval-webworker/README.md

-# @tscircuit/eval-webworker
+# @tscircuit/eval

-A web worker that can be used for tscircuit execution.

-The WebWorker contains a full tscircuit runtime environment, including babel transpilation and execution, so you just need to send the code to be executed.
+Evaluate code in a full tscircuit runtime environment, including babel transpilation and execution, so you just need to send the code to be executed with automatic handling of imports from `@tsci/*`

 The `circuit` object from `@tscircuit/core` is already exposed on the global scope.
 All imports from `@tsci/*` are automatically handled.